notEthan/oauthenticator/README.md

 which will be passed to OAuthenticator.

-For more information on the details of the methods which must or may be implemented, please see the documentation for the module `OAuthenticator::ConfigMethods`, which defines stub methods for each recognized method, with method documentation relating to your implementation.
+For more information on the details of the methods which must or may be implemented, please see the documentation for the module {OAuthenticator::ConfigMethods}, which defines stub methods for each recognized method, with method documentation relating to your implementation.

 A simple, contrived example follows, which approximately resembles what you might implement.
 It is not useful